 The Center for Translational Research on Aging and Mobility is a multisite study measuring cognitive testing and brain MRIs.

 Clinical and Population Based Research

-Focused on healthy aging adults, adults with age-related memory and cognitive decline, Alzheimer’s disease and related dementias, stroke and other cerebrovascular conditions, among others.
-Areas of research include: cognitive resilience and recovery in aging; age-related cognitive function; quality of life for the aging through research, education and clinical care; functional activity, decisional capacity, and cognition in persons with cognitive impairment and more.
+The UAB MBI's clinical and population based research focuses on healthy aging adults, adults with age-related memory and cognitive decline, Alzheimer’s disease and related dementias, stroke and other cerebrovascular conditions, among other study groups.
+Areas of research include: cognitive resilience and recovery in aging; age-related cognitive function; quality of life for the aging through research, education and clinical care; functional activity, decisional capacity, and cognition in persons with cognitive impairment, and more.

 McKnight Brain Aging Registry

-The MBAR study is well underway with the tremendous investment in organization across sites to harmonize data acquisition of neuropsychological data, computerized behavioral data of several types, tissue of several types from blood draws, and seven different kinds of MRI data.
-The result to date is harmonized data collected from four different sites that has undergone quality control and is similar enough to be compared across sites.
-Study recruitment and data acquisition are in progress.
+The MBAR study is well underway with the tremendous investment in organization across the four Evelyn F. McKnight Brain Institute sites to harmonize acquisition of neuropsychological data, computerized behavioral data of several types, several types of tissue from blood draws, and seven different kinds of MRI data.
+The result to date is harmonized data that has undergone quality control and is sufficiently similar to be combined into a single dataset and compared across sites.
+Study recruitment and data acquisition remain in progress.

 Learn more about the Institute

 Explore research focus areas, partners, news, and educational outreach on the University of Alabama at Birmingham's McKnight Brain Institute website.